lupyuen/bl602_expander/README.md

 # Write GPIO

-This is how our BL602 GPIO Expander writes to GPIO Output Pins...
+Our GPIO Expander calls the BL602 GPIO Driver to write GPIO Outputs ...
+Wonder what happens if we flip between Input and Output ...
+Like for PineDio Stack's Push Button / Vibrator 🤔

 ```c
 //  Write to the GPIO Output Pin